 How Capital One 360 CDs Rates Compare to Other Banks

 Capital One offers some of the highest CD rates in the industry.
 As you can see in the accompanying table, its rates compete with other high-performing banks, like Ally and Marcus by Goldman Sachs.
 Whether Capital One has a higher rate than a competitor will depend on the term length.
-For example, a yearlong Capital One 360 CD earns at a lower APY than a yearlong Ally CD.
-However, Capital One offers a higher rate on its three-year terms, but the same or lower rates on other terms.
+For example, Capital One offers a higher rate on its three-year terms, but the same or lower rates on other terms.
 Plus, Ally Bank offers rates according to balance tiers so you can often snag even higher rates with higher balances.
 The Ally Bank rates given below are of the

 |CD Account||Capital One||Ally Bank||Marcus by Goldman Sachs|

 Should You Get a Capital One 360 CD Account?

 Opening a Capital One CD gives you the flexibility to save toward both short-term and long-term goals with its various term lengths.
 Whether you need a few extra dollars in six months or a hundred more in a few years, a CD can do that for you.